Grade0/LR_Assignments/README.md

 ### PING Client

 * accepts two command-line arguments: **server name and port**.
-If one or more arguments are incorrect, the client terminates after printing an error message like *ERR -arg x*, where x is the argument number.
+If one or more arguments are incorrect, the client terminates after printing an error message like *ERR -arg x*, where x is the argument number

 * uses UDP communication to communicate with the server and sends 10 messages to the server, with the following format:

        PING seqno timestamp
     where *seqno* is the PING sequence number (between 0-9) and the *timestamp* (in milliseconds) indicates when the message was sent

-* does not send a new PING until it has received the echo of the previous PING, or a timeout has expired.
+* does not send a new PING until it has received the echo of the previous PING, or a timeout has expired

 * Print each message sent to the server and the ping RTT or a * if the response was not received within 2 seconds